tcareyintx/skybellgen/README.md

 - **Last seen**

-  - **Description**: The last time the doorbell has checked in with the Skybell cloud.
+  - **Description**: The last time the doorbell has checked in with the SkyBell cloud.
   - **Remarks**: Diagnostics, disabled by default

 - **Last connected**